Dirty-Craft/lifesteal-datapack/README.md

 - People on a server can see each other's HP below their name
 - Heart reduction only takes affect if the kill was done by a player
 - Players who don't have `Cover me with diamonds` advancement will not lose a heart
-- Players can't consume heart items past 10 hearts (20HP) to encourage PVP action
+- Players can't consume "crafted" heart items past 10 hearts (20HP) to encourage PVP action
 - Players won't receive a heart if the victim has is at minimum HP

 ## Heart Recipe